Invisible E-commerce Profit Killers & How to Fix Them

 Common in stores with variants, multiple tagging systems, or inconsistent canonicals.

 Google warns that duplicate content on similar product versions can split ranking signals.
-This can reduce your overall visibility.
+This can reduce our overall visibility.
 When many versions of the same product exist, like different colors, sizes, or small changes, Google may have trouble deciding which page to rank first.

 Instead of combining authority, the signals spread out over several almost identical URLs.
 Google's own documents strongly recommend using proper canonicalization.
 Google's guide on canonicalization explains how a clear canonical URL helps search engines find the preferred version.
-It also helps keep ranking strength and stops your product pages from competing with each other.
+It also helps keep ranking strength and stops our product pages from competing with each other.

 8. Redirect Chains